Brand Identity

 Liberation In Technology

-The uses of the logo are especially designed to advocate and promote L.I.T. events.
+The logo is specifically crafted to advocate for and promote L.I.T. events.

 Entity Logo Request